 Of course, this paradigm only gets us so far.
 Certainly, introducing it into the topic would be beneficial and useful, but we will then have another set of issues on our hands: namely, how do we separate non-intentional content in brain activity from intentional content.
 So, as optimistic as one might be about an empirical approach to proper names, there are nevertheless complications ahead.

-Summary On Proper Names
+Summary Of The Theories Of Proper Names

 In conclusion, proper names are terms which have a unique referent, they designate one and only one particular thing, even though there might be multiple instances of the term which have varied meanings.
 The two theories that are rather popular in the literature, as presented previously, are the descriptivist and causal chain approaches.
 Both of these approaches are insufficient as neither can give an account of intentional content, as noted by Searle.
 And even without the account of intentional content, the theories have complications rooted within them as well, such as an inability to clearly designate the unique referent.
 Moreover, even Searle’s approach to proper names seems somewhat insufficient and could benefit from empirical stimulus-response paradigms.
 However, such paradigms come with their own complications and are not complete solutions.